kwilliams1987/account-manager/README.md

 # Account Manager
 A purely client-side finance manager built on a framework-less JavaScript core using local storage.

+You can try out the code here: https://kwilliams1987.github.io/account-manager/

 ## Features:
 * Entirely client side.
   * All data stored in localStorage.